Two women having an outdoor fika. They drinking coffee and sharing cake with each other.

 8. Lagom

-There is a societal code of conduct in Sweden which really has no direct translation.
-Loosely translated, the word lagom means ‘just enough’, ‘in moderation’, ‘appropriate’ and other synonyms you can pull out of the dictionary.
+The societal code of conduct that Swedes refer to as lagom might be one of the more useful things to know before moving to Sweden.
+It really has no direct translation, but loosely translated, the word lagom means ‘just enough’, ‘in moderation’, ‘appropriate’ and other synonyms you can pull out of the dictionary.
 When used in reference to societal behaviour, it means blending in appropriately without extreme displays of emotion.

 We won't go into the details of this social phenomenon here, but you are bound to come across it at some point.
 Some will argue that lagom is a norm, some will say it's something of a cliché.
 Time for you to find out!